For more information please contact the Speakers department:

 Jonatan Ol Beun teaches Applied Innovation in Universidad Torcuato Di Tella and ITBA Graduate School, he also serves as the Chief of Staff of the National Department of Public Innovation at the Ministry of Modernization of Argentina.
 He has a specialization in User Experience Design and in creativity and innovation.

 José Luis Roces is an Industrial Engineer from the University of Buenos Aires , and has a Master’s Degree in Management Sciences from the Oxford Center for Management Sciences Throughout his career he had different management positions such as Argentina’s HR Director at Grupo Santander, Industrial Engineering Manager in Techint Tubes Division.
 He has long experience as a consultant in business management.
 University professor and Member of the Academic Council at ITBA.

 Journalist and lawyer, specialized in access to information, open data and transparency.
-Chequeado is the first organization dedicated to fact checking in Latin America.
-Law professor of Derecho a la Información (Right to information) at UBA and writes in the newspaper La Nación, where she investigated corruption, civil rights and justice.
-She was Director of Communication of the think tank CIPPEC.
-For her work she received various awards, in 2015 the Gabriel García Márquez of the FNPI in the category of Innovation for Chequeado and the expansion of fact checking in the region.
+Law professor at UBA and writer for La Nación, where she investigated corruption, civil rights and justice.
+Awarded in 2015 the Gabriel García Márquez of the FNPI in the category of Innovation for Chequeado and the expansion of fact checking in the region.